 Hey Ollie blog readers!
 We’re offering you an exclusive 60% OFF your starter box!
 Try now!

+Fleas.
+Even hearing the word might be enough to make you start itching.
 Once fleas make themselves at home on your pet they can lay over 2,000 eggs in their lifetime.
 Fleas might also live in your pet’s bedding, your couch, carpets or other soft surfaces in your home.
-This leaves you vulnerable to a pretty serious infestation if you aren’t able to control the fleas quickly.
+This is why dog fleas leave you vulnerable to a pretty serious infestation if you aren’t able to control the fleas quickly.

 Signs of a flea infestation include an itchy pet, small reddish-brown flecks on your pet’s bedding or furniture that look like pepper (flea feces) and even the fleas themselves moving around.